 At first glance, you would think that Golden Time is something that is ordinary which you will surely enjoy at first.
 However, the series has actually a wide variety of intensive dramatic events especially when you reach the second half of the series where Banri starts to remember his past bit by bit until everything results to conflicts with Koko and the society he revolves around.
 The plot suddenly jumps off into something different which is, in fact, the main point of the story as Tada Banri grabs the spotlight and gradually develops his character.
-However, at some points, I got tired of watching the slow pacing of the events as every episode, particularly the second half, focuses on Banri’s development.
+However, at some points, I got tired of watching the slow pacing of events as every episode, particularly the second half, focuses on Banri’s development.
 I was supposed to describe the anime as realistic, but the presence of Banri’s spirit makes the whole thing so horrible.
 His sudden appearance from time to time is quite scary.

 The romance and the drama are well-blended throughout the story with some comical involvement which is really entertaining.
-Koko and Banri are just like an ordinary couple you’d witness on the sidewalks as going out for a dinner, movie date and lots, but Koko’s intimacy towards Banri would reach its highest point which is somehow an obsessive act that doesn’t meet a balance with Banri’s love in moderation.
+Koko and Banri are just like an ordinary couple you witness on the sidewalks as going out for a dinner, movie date and lots, but Koko’s intimacy towards Banri would reach its highest point which is somehow an obsessive act that doesn’t meet a balance with Banri’s feelings towards her.
 The presence of Linda is the root of Banri’s suffering so you will later on see how Banri’s past affects his relationship with Koko, including his interaction with his friends and everyone around him.
 You’d pity Koko, and you will start to get annoyed with Banri’s psychotic behavior, and while being indecisive, it takes a lot of time for him to think what is the best for him, whether he will rewrite the past with Linda or will preserve the present times with Koko.
 In the near finale, it is really hard to predict whom he will end up with because everything is messed up while conflicts seem to be hardly resolved.

 J.C.
-Staff has never failed to satisfy the viewers with the good animation.
+Staff has never failed to satisfy the viewers with its good animation.
 High quality has been maintained throughout.
 The characters are rather decent especially how Koko is illustrated with a well-designed character from head to toe.
 Emotions of the characters are appropriately portrayed, realistically expressed that could reach the heart of the viewers.
 The settings are well-detailed enough considering how they set the story in Tokyo.

 The first opening theme sounds fine.
 It is well-suited for the mood of the series particularly the first half episodes while the second opening theme sounds a bit dramatic which portrays the different emotions of Koko, and it makes the viewers expect that intense dramatic scenes will be shown in the series.
 Both ending themes are rather pleasant to ears and have cheerful ambiance.
 Some background music are fairly good which fit appropriately with the mood of the scenes especially when it comes to the dramatic events.